Nurses Week

 Nurses Light Up the Sky

-In celebration of the American Nurses Enterprise’s focus on “The Power of Nurses,” UVA Health’s Battle Building will be illuminated in red each night throughout National Nurses Week.
+In celebration of the American Nurses Enterprise’s focus on “The Power of Nurses,” UVA Health’s South Tower will be illuminated in red each night throughout National Nurses Week.
 We are joining the Light Up The Sky effort to celebrate nurses across the nation.

 What is National Nurses Week?